apache/jackrabbit-oak/oak-run/README.md

 bottom-up summaries of how the execution time is distributed across the benchmarked codebase.

+Some system properties are also used to control the benchmarks.
+For example:

+    -Dwarmup=5         - number of warmup iterations
+    -Druntime=60       - how long a single benchmark should run (in seconds)

 The test case names like `ReadPropertyTest`, `SmallFileReadTest` and `SmallFileWriteTest` indicate the specific test case being run.
 You can specify one or more test cases in the benchmark command line, and